bartoszLesniewski/Robot-Unicorn-Attack-game/README.md

 # Robot Unicorn Attack
-The second project for Basics of Computer Programming at Gdańsk University of Technology.
+The second project for Basics of Computer Programming at Gdansk University of Technology.
 This is an implementation of Robot Unicorn Attack game using SDL.